gosub-com/Zurfur/README.md

 return.
 It acts just like an array including the ability to modify a field of a struct.

+## Public, private, and capitalization

+Capitalized variables are public by default, and lower cased variables are private by default.
+Public things should be capitalized, and private things should not be.
+This behavior can be changed by using the `public` and `private` qualifiers.

+For some reason, the most basic built in types like `int`, `string`, and `map` are lower case even though they are public.
+Nobody knows why this is, but the convention appears to go back to the goes back to the 1970's, perhaps even further.
+PS.
+Likewise, the math intrinsics like `sin`, `cos`, `min`, and `max`, might also be lower case.
+What do you think?

 ## Casting

 Casting is used much less than in C# because a cast is not used to covert